Wales: Geography and natural history

 Wales is a generally mountainous country on the western side of central southern Great Britain.
 It is about 170 mi north to south.
-The oft-quoted 'size of Wales' is about 20779 km2.
+The oft-quoted "size of Wales" is about 20779 km2.
 Wales is bordered by England to the east and by sea in all other directions: the Irish Sea to the north and west, St George's Channel and the Celtic Sea to the southwest and the Bristol Channel to the south.
 Wales has about 1680 mi of coastline (along the mean high water mark), including the mainland, Anglesey and Holyhead.
-Over 50 islands lie off the Welsh mainland; the largest being Anglesey, in the north-west.
+Over 50 islands lie off the Welsh mainland, the largest being Anglesey, in the north-west.

-Much of Wales' diverse landscape is mountainous, particularly in the north and central regions.
+Much of Wales's diverse landscape is mountainous, particularly in the north and central regions.
 The mountains were shaped during the last ice age, the Devensian glaciation.
 The highest mountains in Wales are in Snowdonia (Eryri), of which five are over 1000 m.
 The highest of these is Snowdon (Yr Wyddfa), at 1085 m.
 The 14 Welsh mountains, or 15 if including Carnedd Gwenllian – often discounted because of its low topographic prominence – over 3000 ft high are known collectively as the Welsh 3000s and are located in a small area in the north-west.
 The highest outside the 3000s is Aran Fawddwy, at 905 m, in the south of Snowdonia.
 The Brecon Beacons (Bannau Brycheiniog) are in the south (highest point Pen y Fan, at 886 m), and are joined by the Cambrian Mountains in Mid Wales (highest point Pumlumon, at 752 m).